FrontEndFoxes/curriculum/workshop/minis/mini7.md

 ]),
 ```

-Use them inside our `flipCard()` method after we increase out number of moves:
+Use these inside the `flipCard()` method after we increase the number of moves.
+Overwrite the top `if` statement

 ```js
 if (card.flipped) {